Budget and Performance

 by interest generated from a trust fund established by Congress; the Udall Foundation

-Conflict Resolution are supported by annual appropriations and fees charged for
+for Environmental Conflict Resolution are supported by annual appropriations and fees charged for services.

 The Udall Foundation’s strategic goals are to

-- Strengthen the appreciation and stewardship of the environment, public lands, and
+- Strengthen the appreciation, stewardship, and collaborative processes for governance of the environment, public lands, and natural resources;

 human capital goals.